Top Startup Statistics 2023: Must-Know Startup Facts and Trends You Must Know

 • 7.7% of business owners stated they are less inclined to begin a firm now than they were three months ago.

-• 37.3 percent said the pandemic piqued their desire in taking charge of their own destiny through business ownership.
+• 37.3 percent said the pandemic piqued their desire to take charge of their own destiny through business ownership.

 • The pandemic has caused 28.8% of respondents to gravitate toward pandemic-resistant enterprises.